 We looked at 2 complaints received in the last 12 months and found that these were satisfactorily handled, dealt with in a timely way, and handled with openness and transparency.
 Explanations and apologies were offered and lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
-For example, patients with a number of conditions requiring several appointments were give a print-out of their appointments to help avoid confusion.
+For example, following a CCG prescribing audit a patient complained about being switched to diabetic pen needles without consultation.
+The practice apologised for failing to consult the patient and agreed to switch back to the original needles and placed a note on the patient's record to record that there would be no further changes without specific consultation.